bbarg/sheets/README.md

 - should we deal with scoping in `parser.mly` or in a separate file that builds the symbol tables
 - what level of abstraction should we get to before we start actually generating OpenCL code?
   + a followup, how many stages of this additional process are there, and what are they typically called?

+## Preprocessor Issues:

+- Inline comments that start in the middle of a statement and continue into a new line